 - Day six: repeat day four and so on!

 I would recommend keeping a little checklist of the dates you start and finish the kefir.
 It starts to get confusing as to when the stuff is done!

 You can use the kefir grains for a half gallon or a quart, either way.
 I think the grains I thought I killed with the Powerade have been revived, so I can make a half gallon at a time if we could keep up drinking it!

 An important note that should be added to the water kefir instructions: When you don’t want to make kefir for a few days or are going on vacation, you can “hold” the grains in a bit of fresh (non-chlorinated) sugar water in the refrigerator for 2-3 weeks.
 You could also put the finished kefir with the grains in it right into the fridge if you’re short on time to transfer grains.

 Are you ready to take the plunge yet?
 You can reuse the grains indefinitely, so in the long run, this is a pretty frugal investment and really stretches the juice, if your family drinks juice with breakfast anyway.
-Find water kefir grains, sourdough starters, yogurt starters, and more at Cultures for Health.
+Find water kefir grains at Wise Choice Market, Natural Leavening, or Cultures for Health.

 - We were blessed with an extra gallon of raw milk, so I made my first attempt at homemade mozzarella cheese!
 It worked, but it’s really bland.
 Suggestions?